What Competency-based learning is...

 Democracy and Human Rights-related Learning and Education

-Democracy- and human rights-related education and learning approaches that bridge the gap between a systemic understanding of society and the concrete empowerment of learners in a specific (local) context are competence-oriented.
+Democracy and human rights education are approaches that bridge the gap between a systemic understanding of society and the concrete empowerment of learners in a specific (local) context.
+The points of reference are a democratic culture and its foundations, civic participation and human rights.

 Dimensions of Democracy- and Human-rights-related Education